cheeksnpeeps/cloudsuites/modules/amenity-module/Amenity Booking and Calendar Service (Reactive Approach).md

-# Amenity Booking and Calendar Service (Reactive Approach) - Technical Documentation
+# Amenity Booking and Calendar Service (Reactive Approach)

 ### Introduction
 This document provides a comprehensive overview of the **Amenity Booking and Calendar Service**.
 The service is built using a **Reactive Programming** paradigm, designed to handle **high concurrency**, **scalability**, and **efficiency**.
 This approach leverages **Spring WebFlux** and **Project Reactor**, offering non-blocking I/O operations, backpressure support, and a highly responsive user experience.